Pros and cons of LLC loans

 -

 Most traditional banks and credit unions prefer established LLCs with at least two years in business and credit scores in the good-to-excellent range.
-But online lenders have more relaxed eligibility requirements that make business loans accessible to people with poor credit and limited time in business.
+But online lenders have more relaxed eligibility requirements and may offer LLC loans for startups and business owners with bad credit.
 The downside is that these loans usually come with higher interest rates.

 -